William D. Eggers

 William Daniel Eggers (born February 14, 1967) is an American writer, researcher, policy analyst, and government and management consultant.
 Eggers has worked in government reform for more than two decades.

-Personal life
+Early life and education

-Eggers was born in 1967 in New York City, and grew up in the Chicago suburb of Lake Forest, Illinois.
+Eggers was born in 1967 in New York City, and grew up in Lake Forest, Illinois, a suburb of Chicago.
 He is the brother of author Dave Eggers.
 He attended the University of California, San Diego.

 Career

-He is a former appointee to the U.S. Office of Management and Budget's Performance Measurement Advisory Commission and the former Project Director for the Texas Performance Review/e-Texas initiative.
+He is a former appointee to the Office of Management and Budget's Performance Measurement Advisory Commission and the former Project Director for the Texas Performance Review and e-Texas initiative.
 He also served as a Commissioner for the Texas Incentive and Productivity Commission and a designee on the Texas Council on Competitive Government.

-He was a former senior fellow at the conservative think tank Manhattan Institute for Policy Research, and the former director of government reform at the libertarian think tank Reason Foundation.
+He was a former senior fellow at the Manhattan Institute for Policy Research, a conservative think tank, and the former director of government reform at Reason Foundation, a libertarian think tank.

-Eggers is currently the Director of Deloitte's Public Sector Research Group, where he is responsible for research for Deloitte's Public Sector and Federal practices.
+Eggers is currently the Director of the Public Sector Research Group at Deloitte, where he is responsible for research.